 - A farmer or farmer’s employee operates a vehicle exclusively connected to the farming operation.

 - All firefighter or members of fire departments that drives an ambulance.

 - A firefighter or police officer that operates equipment used exclusively in connection with their employment.

-- Utility company employees hired to drive trucks used to transport employees, materials, and tools.
+- Utility companies hire employees to drive trucks transporting employees, materials, and tools.

-- Service or repair personnel that operate vehicles to carry their tools and transport parts or appliances only incidentally in connection with their employment.
+- Service or repair personnel who operate vehicles carry their tools and transport parts or appliances only incidentally to their employment.

 - County road commission employees and other employees of local units of government who do not drive their vehicles and whose work consists of hauling road building materials and supplies for the road commission or other municipal purposes.

-- Michigan DOT employees whose work consists of operating vehicles with a GVWR of 10,000 pounds or more who transports highway and bridge maintenance materials and supplies for state trunkline maintenance.
+- Michigan DOT employee’s work consists of operating vehicles with a GVWR of 10,000 pounds or more to transport highway and bridge maintenance materials and supplies for state trunkline maintenance.

 - Anyone operating a motor vehicle for a volunteer program who only receives reimbursement for vehicle operating costs.

 - Anyone who operates a motor home for personal use.